 This raises the question, how much currency issuance is “too much”?

-When a unit of the currency – say a dollar – is issued, it will circulate around the domestic and global economies, changing from hand to hand as various transactions occur, until one of two things happens:
+When a unit of the currency – say a dollar – is issued, it will “circulate”, switching from hand to hand in various transactions until one of two things happens: